-David Patrick is interim Executive lead for the BC Centre for Disease Control.
-He is also the medical epidemiology lead for antimicrobial resistance at the BCCDC and a professor in the UBC School of Population and Public Health.
+Dr David Patrick is Director of Research and the medical epidemiology lead for antimicrobial resistance at the BCCDC and a professor in the UBC School of Population and Public Health.

 Dr Patrick is an infectious disease specialist and epidemioligist with a career interest in responding to emerging infectious diseases.
 He has published on a range of topics included HIV epidemiology, impacts of immmunization on population health and vector-borne and zoonotic disease.

 His current focus is on the broad effort to contain the threat of antimicrobial resistance in Canada and around the world.
 He is particularly interested in an understanding of the drivers of antibiotic utilization in the community and intervening to reduce unnecessary use.
 His projects include Do Bugs Need Drugs” and Antibioticwise.
 David joined the board as an advisor in January 2019.